tamacarambaba/May-8th/INSTAGRAM_SCRAPER/README.md

     Visualize hashtag co-occurrences as a network

 All features are controlled by a single script (main.py) using a mode setting.
-Virtual Environment (venv)

-A complete virtual environment with all required dependencies is already included in this project.
-If you are using this environment, you do not need to install the requirements again.
-How to use the included venv

-On Windows (PowerShell):

-.\venv\Scripts\activate
-python main.py

-On macOS/Linux:

-source venv/bin/activate
-python main.py

-If you decide to create a fresh environment instead, install the dependencies via:
+If you decide to create a fresh environment, install the dependencies via:

 pip install -r requirements.txt